mrbartix/btotp/README.md

 brew link tcl-tk --force
 ```
 # Installation
-First, download the source code, using `git clone https://github.com/mrbartix/btotp.git` (recommended option, you need to install [git](https://git-scm.com/)
+First, download the source code, using `git clone https://github.com/mrbartix/btotp.git` (recommended option, you need to install [git](https://git-scm.com/))
 1. Open the terminal/cmd
-2. Make sure that you have python and the dependencies installed.
+2. Make sure that you have **python and the dependencies installed**.
 Install it if you don't have it.
 3. Navigate to the directory which the unzipped source code is (using the terminal)
 4. Inside the main directory run: